wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 not the main Python interpreter (which looks unlikely to change anytime soon).
 Thus as long as only PyPy has STM, it looks like it will not become the main model of multicore usage in Python.
-However, I can conclude with a more positive note than during EuroPython: there appears to be a more-or-less reasonable way forward to have an STM version of CPython too.
+However, I can conclude with a more positive note than during the EuroPython
+conference: there appears to be a more-or-less reasonable way forward to have an STM version of CPython too.